dlr-eoc/osm-ogr-tools/README.md

     OGR fields.

     Options:

-      -h [ --help ]            Print help messages
+    Input/Output:
+      -i [ --inputfile ] arg    Name of the input file -o [ --outputfile ] arg   Name of the output file -f [ --format_name ] arg  Outputformat.
+For a list of supported formats see the output of the "ogrinfo --formats" command.
+The default is "ESRI Shapefile".
+      -l [ --layer_name ] arg   Layer name of the exported layer.
+The default is "export".
+      -t [ --tag ] arg          Tags to create columns for.
+This option may be repeated multiple times to add more than one tag.
+      -w [ --ways ]             Convert ways instead of nodes.
+Default is nodes.
-      -v [ --version ]         Print version and exit --length                 Add a field containing the length of features.
+      --length                  Add a field containing the length of features.
 The name of the field will be "osm_length".
 This option only applies when ways are exported.
 The units are meters.

-      -t [ --tag ] arg         Tags to create columns for.
-This option may be used multiple times to add more than one tag.
+    General:
+      -h [ --help ]             Print help message.
+      -v [ --version ]          Print version and exit.
-      -p [ --progress ]        Display a progress bar shwoing the percentage of the inputfile which has been processed.
+      -p [ --progress ]         Display a progress bar showing the percentage of the inputfile which has been processed.
 As PBF files are sorted by type, the output can be a bit misleading, but gives a general idea of the progress made.
-      -w [ --ways ]            Convert ways instead of nodes.
-Default is nodes.
-      -f [ --format_name ] arg Outputformat.
-Default is "ESRI Shapefile" -o [ --outputfile ] arg  Name of the output file -i [ --inputfile ] arg   Name of the input file

 ## Building this software